Facteon Group GM, John Cochrane: The Interview with NZ Manufacturer

 John Cochrane

-General Manager - Facteon Group
+Managing Director - Facteon Group

 John began his career as a Chemical Engineer.
 He has since worked across the globe, holding over 20 years’ experience in senior management.
 Having lived and worked in China for several years, John speaks conversational Mandarin and he has a keen interest in Chinese culture.
 Part of John's time in China was spent working with NZTE in a government role as Trade Commissioner.
 John also has a depth of experience in the area of predictive maintenance having helped manufacturers to optimise their operations through improving overall equipment effectiveness.
 John leads the Facteon Group in delivering the latest automation, Industry 4.0 and Industrial IoT (IIoT) solutions to factories across the globe.